 For this reason and many more, I’m always going to stress calling before trying a new product.
 You may find that a product is not certified gluten free because it’s made on a farm and the farmers have 5 plants that they grow.
 In this example, the farmers didn’t feel it was necessary to go through the certification process.

 On the other hand, a product may claim gluten free, and when you call, you’ll learn that their practices may not meet your standards.
+You may also learn that this product is made on shared equipment with wheat and it wasn’t even disclosed on the website or food label.
+We’ve gone through some of the work for you.
+Check out our Gluten Free Bread Review.

 We wanted to show some of the items you’re least likely to suspect, as well as some that may be tricky.
+These are products you’ll regularly purchase, and you should find out if they contain gluten before you continue to consume them.

-There are loads of cereal that don’t contain wheat or anything else that resembles gluten.
+There are loads of cereal products that don’t contain wheat or anything else that resembles gluten.
 Yet, it’s not certified gluten free, nor does it make a gluten free claim on the label.
 So where’s the gluten?
 It’s in the raw materials via cross contamination with wheat.

 You’ll also find that some brands put a claim of gluten free on the label (even if it’s not certified).
 However, when you call to investigate, you’ll learn the product is made on shared equipment WITH wheat.